 Wednesday, March 28th from 11:30 AM – 1:00 PM

 Over the last two and a half decades, during a booming economy and a political impasse unwilling to address immigration reform, the undocumented population in the United States grew to over 12 million.
 After the Great Recession and as the U.S increasingly became a “deportation nation” the number of undocumented people dropped to 11 million.
 What are the implications for the children who have grown up under this shadow over the last quarter century?
-There are 4.5 million U.S. citizen children who reside in mixed status homes and another million who are undocumented who arrived as children.
-In this panel, Roberto Suro, USC, William Pérez, Claremont Graduate University, and Víctor Zúñiga González, Tecnológico de Monterrey, will explore the implications for children within the context of the educational system in the U.S and Mexico.
-This panel discussion will be chaired by Carola Suárez-Orozco, UCLA.
+There are 4.5 million U.S. citizen children who reside in mixed-status homes and another million who are undocumented who arrived as children.
+In this panel, William Pérez, Claremont Graduate University, and Víctor Zúñiga González, Tecnológico de Monterrey, will explore the implications for children within the context of the educational system in the U.S and Mexico.

 Pathways to Successful Binational Trajectories: Students in the Tijuana-San Diego Region

 Wednesday, March 28 from 1:15 PM – 2:45 PM

 The researchers on this panel will use quantitative and qualitative information to contextualize the migration and education problematic in Mexico and California, with a special emphasis on the students in the border region.
 They will analyze how binationality shapes the educational trajectories of students, creating both obstacles and opportunities for them, depending on the side of the border where they live and study.
 Migration experiences have distinct socioemotional impacts on students, affecting the ways in which they develop a personal identity, set and achieve goals, and make conscientious decisions.
 The specific challenges faced by binational students, call for the enactment of comprehensive policies to support their educational trajectories.
-The presenters, including Monica Jacobo, Centro de Investigación y Docencia Económicas (CIDE) of Mexico, Alfonso Basulto, CIDE, Ana Barbara Mungaray, Universidad Autónoma de Baja California, discussant Mariana Barragan Torres, University of California, Los Angeles, and panel chair Melissa Floca, UCSD will discuss the implications of their research on the design and implementation of strategies to serve this population effectively.
+The presenters, including Monica Jacobo, Centro de Investigación y Docencia Económicas (CIDE) of Mexico, Alfonso Basulto, CIDE, and Ana Barbara Mungaray, Universidad Autónoma de Baja California, discussant Mariana Barragan Torres, University of California, Los Angeles, and panel chair Melissa Floca, UCSD will discuss the implications of their research on the design and implementation of strategies to serve this population effectively.